mousepawmedia/devdocs/source/tools/irc.rst

 Most channels have one or more **channel operators**, also knows as "mods" or "ops".
 When someone is opped, HexChat will display a red dot next to their name in the list.
-However, most ops (including our own) fly under the rader, and don't "take op" until they need it.
+However, most ops (including our own) fly under the radar, and don't "take op" until they need it.

 Many channels also have **bots**, which are special computer programs that